-- 1 Research Project

-- 1 Poster Presentation
+- 1 Research Project - 1 Poster Presentation

 - 1 Case Study

-- 1 Debate

 - 1 Essay

+- 1 Political Discourse Analysis

-- 1 Presentation Portfolio
+- 1 Policy Briefing

-- 1 Policy Briefing1 Extended Essay - 14.
-Assessment strategy
+- 1 Extended Essay

+14. Assessment strategy

 The assessment strategies adopted in the course reflect the aims of the course and the descriptors for undergraduate level study and make a significant contribution to learning.
-The assessment strategies are designed to develop skills and knowledge in Psychology and provide evidence of the students' progress and achievement throughout the course, preparing the students for a range of careers.
+The assessment strategies are designed to develop skills and knowledge in Psychology/Politics and provide evidence of the students' progress and achievement throughout the course, preparing the students for a range of careers.
 Both formal (summative) and informal, developmental (formative) approaches are used.
 In order to develop the skills of higher education study, students experience a variety of assessment strategies.
-These include case studies, essays, reviews, presentations, assessment of their interpersonal communication skills, portfolios, research reports and examinations.
+These include case studies, essays, literature reviews, presentations, assessment of their interpersonal communication skills, portfolios, research reports and examinations.
 The overall assessment strategy of the course is to provide a balance of innovative and traditional assessment methods allowing students to develop both subject specific and transferable skills, and show progression of learning across the course.
 The opportunity for students to demonstrate independence in a sustained piece of work is provided in the completion of the Psychology Research Project, which must have a Psychology emphasis.

 A key emphasis as part of this in the course is for 'Assessments for Life'.
-This involves providing opportunities through curriculum design for students to consider global issues facing society (e.g. sustainability).
-For example, the use of experiential learning and assessments encourage an application of psychological awareness to global challenges.
-Furthermore, assessment of learning through modes that build employability confidence and reflect contemporary values to prepare psychology graduates for tomorrow's challenges is also crucial.
-Examples of such assessments in the course include survey design, interventions promoting customer engagement, creating executive briefing notes for external institutions (e.g. governmental policy), preparing proposals for funding opportunities and designing social media campaigns and research to address global issues such as sustainability.
+This involves providing opportunities through curriculum design for students to consider global political issues facing society (e.g. sustainability).
+For example, the use of experiential learning and assessments encourage an application of psychological awareness to global political challenges.
+Furthermore, assessment of learning through modes that build employability confidence and reflect contemporary values to prepare Psychology with Politics graduates for tomorrow's challenges is also crucial.
+Examples of such assessments in the course include survey design, interventions promoting customer engagement, creating executive briefing notes for external institutions (e.g. governmental policy), preparing proposals for funding opportunities and designing social media campaigns and research to address global political issues.

 Formative assessment is an important feature of the assessment methods of the course.
 These informal developmental assessments are used across the course to provide students with regular feedback on how they are progressing in their learning in a module.
-Psychology uses a mixture of self-directed, e-learning, and in-class formative assessment activities such as online guizzes used within lectures to allow students to self-assess levels of knowledge and areas for development.
+Psychology with Politics uses a mixture of self-directed, e-learning, and in-class formative assessment activities such as online quizzes used within lectures to allow students to self-assess levels of knowledge and areas for development.
 Seminars are used for group discussion with peer and tutor formative feedback on progress.
-These assessments are designed to ensure that students are able to develop the key skills and understanding needed for studying Psychology.
+These assessments are designed to ensure that students are able to develop the key skills and understanding needed for studying Psychology with Politics.
 The formative tasks are carefully designed for each module to give students the opportunity to practice core skills and consolidate both generic and subject specific learning.
-The need to provide opportunities to practice skills without penalty is one of the underpinning philosophies of the undergraduate psychology programmes at Worcester.
-In all our formative tasks emphasis is clearly on assessment for learning as opposed assessment of learning.
+The need to provide opportunities to practice skills without penalty is one of the underpinning philosophies of the undergraduate psychology programmes at Worcester. our formative tasks the emphasis is clearly assessment for learning as opposed to assessment of learning.
 This is especially important where new skills are being developed that students are able to do so in the safe and supportive learning environment provided by this approach.